virajbdeshpande/AmpliconArchitect/README.md

 ### Recent updates:

+### January 2022 update:
+We have released a testing version of the mm10 mouse genome data repo [here](https://aamousedatarepo.s3.us-west-1.amazonaws.com/mm10/mm10.tar.gz).
+To use with an existing installation please extract and place the mm10 directory with the other reference build directories in your AA data repo.
+Upstream and downstream tools (PrepareAA, AmpliconClassifier, CycleViz) are also enabled to accept the `--ref mm10` argument.

 ### October 2021 update:
 Version 1.2_r2 released with additional flags for manual control over insert size and read-pair support cutoffs, and minor improvements to logging.
 No changes to output or performance when run with default arguments.
 Users are now required to also specify `--ref` when running AA.